ibm-cloud-docs/databases-for-postgresql-gen2/learn-dashboard-overview.md

 The _Overview_ page shows you information about your {{site.data.keyword.databases-for-postgresql_full}} deployment.
 The overview includes essential identifying information.

-The _Overview_ page shows you information about your {{site.data.keyword.databases-for-postgresql_full}} deployment.
-The overview includes essential identifying information.

 ### Type
 {: #type}

-The type of database that is offered by the service, and the database version that your service uses.
+The type of database offered by the service and the database version used by your service.

 ### CRN (deployment ID)
 {: #id}

 The ID is a [CRN (Cloud Resource Name)](/docs/account?topic=account-crn){: external} that uniquely identifies the database instance.
 The CRN is used to refer to the database in the API and can be used with the CLI.
 The _Overview_ pane shows details of your service.

-### Recent tasks
+### Recent tasks (Probably needs refinement based on how Scaling works on VPC)
 {: #recent-tasks}

 Each time that you make administrative changes to your service (such as scaling, or taking a manual backup), a task starts up.
 The _Recent Tasks_ panel shows the task name and progress bar for any running tasks, and a list of the most recently completed tasks.
 Depending on how busy your deployment is, successful tasks can be shown for 24 - 48 hours.
 Unsuccessful tasks can show for 7 - 8 days.
 Tasks can also be retrieved from the [{{site.data.keyword.databases-for}} API](/apidocs/cloud-databases-api/cloud-databases-api-v5#listdeploymenttasks){: external} and [CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployment-tasks-list).
 A historical record of tasks from any time period is available through [{{site.data.keyword.atracker_full}}](/docs/databases-for-postgresql?topic=databases-for-postgresql-at_events).